Tay Wei Ming: 2015–2017: World No. 3, First international title and Para World Champion

 In 2016, Tay competed at the Irish Para-Badminton International and performed well.
 He reached the SU5 men's double final with Bartłomiej Mróz but once again lost to the Malaysian's pair of Cheah Liek Hou and Hairol Fozi Saaba.
 In the singles event of the same classification, he lost to Cheah Liek Hou in the semi-finals in two straight games.
 In August, he participated in the 3rd Indonesia Para-Badminton International but could not overcome the home favorites in both the SU5 men's singles and doubles.
-In the doubles event, he once again pair up with Bartłomiej Mróz but they would lose to Indonesia's Suryo Nugroho and Oddie Kurnia Dwi Listianto Putra in the semi-finals.
-In the singles event, he lost to Oddie Kurnia Dwi Listianto Putra in the quarter-finals.
+In the doubles event, he once again pair up with Bartłomiej Mróz but they would lose to Indonesia's Suryo Nugroho and Oddie Listyanto Putra in the semi-finals.
+In the singles event, he lost to Listyanto Putra in the quarter-finals.

 2017 is probably Tay best season till date.
 In June, he played in only one event at the Thailand Para-Badminton International and advanced to the semi-finals of the SU5 men's singles event, where he lost to Cheah Liek Hou.
-Similarly, at the Irish Para-Badminton International held later that month, Tay took part in only one event but will go on to win the his first international open title after he defeated Meril Loquette of France, 21–19, 21–14 in the SU5 men's singles final.
+Similarly, at the Irish Para-Badminton International held later that month, Tay took part in only one event but will go on to win his first international open title after he defeated Meril Loquette of France in the SU5 men's singles final.
 In November, at the BWF Para-Badminton World Championships held in Ulsan, South Korea, he partnered Indonesia's Suryo Nugroho to defeat the World No.1 Malaysian's pair of Cheah Liek Hou and Hairol Fozi Saaba in three hard-fought games, 18–21, 23–21, 21–18 to claim gold in the SU5 men’s doubles event, thus becoming Singapore's first ever Para-Badminton world champion.
 In the singles event, he would once again lose to his archrival Cheah Liek Hou in the quarter-finals.